tamberg/microbit-ghoust/README.md

 ### Keeping track of other IDs
 <a href="#on-radio">On radio</a>, if a broadcast message was received, your device reads the remote device's ID and alive status and updates its list.

+### Who's the winner?
+A device knows it won, if it's alive, and all other devices in its list are not alive.